 A 2010 study of 2,225 elderly women were treated with a single 500,000 IU oral does of vitamin D annually for 4 years.
 Those treated had 26% more hip fractures than the matching placebo women.

 What this data shows is that the way vitamin D is replaced matters.
 Giving a high dose of vitamin D is not physiologic as was pointed out to me by one of my dear teachers, Monroe Peacock, M.D. at an investigators meeting for a new osteoporosis drug therapy years ago.
-We were discussing this issue when suggested my solution, giving the 50,000 IU dose weekly for 12 weeks to replace the patient.
+We were discussing this issue when I suggested my solution, giving the patient the 50,000 IU dose weekly for 12 weeks.
 He objected because it was not physiologic but I am sure if we had had the data above, he would have used that as a reason not to follow this practice.
-Regrettably, I did not take his advice and popularized this treatment method and it has spread widely, probably it has other origins as well too.
+Regrettably, I did not take his advice and popularized this treatment method, and it has spread widely.
+Probably it has other origins as well too.

 One of the other problems I encounter often with those who prescribe rapid high dose vitamin D replenishment is that they often forget that people they diagnosis with vitamin D deficiency today and replace will become vitamin D deficient again in the future unless they are placed on a daily maintenance dose.
 Since it is common for clinicians to forget to recommend the patient begin a replacement dose, the patients are usually become vitamin D deficient not long after the complete their high dose rapid replenishment regimen.